Are you looking for a new sewing machine but are overwhelmed with all of the choices?

 If so, then you’ve come to the right place.

 Over the years we have helped thousands of people to find the best sewing machine for their needs.

 Our reviews talk about the positives and negatives about each machine.

-Instead of you having to spend a few hours searching for consumer driven reviews we have done all the work for you and put it all on this page.
+Instead of you having to spend a few hours searching the web for consumer driven reviews, we have done all the work already, and put it all on this page.

 We have combed through literally hundreds of user reviews for this sewing machine and they are all stellar.
 The machine just works and it works well.

 It comes with 295 built in stitches and you can also create your own stitches and easily save them through the very user friendly LCD panel interface.